IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 [![Create Toolchain](https://github.com/IBM/container-journey-template/blob/master/images/button.png)](https://console.ng.bluemix.net/devops/setup/deploy/?repository=https://github.com/IBM/containers-paas-serverless)

 ### Toolchain Scenarios One: Monolithic Cloud Foundry Application.
-You should see a link under the Cloud Foundry stage and that's where your application is hosting.
+You should see a link under the Cloud Foundry Deploy stage and that's where your application is hosting.

 ### Toolchain Scenarios Two: Microservices or Serverless with Kubernetes Clusters.

 If you want to deploy with microservices, please leave the **OpenWhisk Auth** variable blank on **Delivery Pipeline**.
 Otherwise, fill in the **OpenWhisk Auth** variable to enable serverless for your Flightassist.

-Then, click **View logs and history** in your pipeline to access your application via the URL link at the end of your logs.
+Then, click **View logs and history** under Kubernetes Deploy stage in your pipeline to access your application via the URL link at the end of your logs.

 ## Code Structure